This month, we got to connect with Spencer and Maya, the couple behind The Ariel Series (@thearielseries).

 Here’s a bit about them:

-Needless to say, C3 was gripped right there and then.
-That night, they exchanged phone numbers and three days later, C3 moved to the midwest for graduate school.
-After nearly a year of getting to know one another and Maya visiting C3 multiple times, C3 travelled to Washington, D.C. for a visit.
-The night C3 arrived, they signed a song in American Sign Language by Jason Mraz, “I’m Yours” to Maya.
+Needless to say, Spencer was gripped right there and then.
+That night, they exchanged phone numbers and three days later, Spencer moved to the midwest for graduate school.
+After nearly a year of getting to know one another and Maya visiting Spencer multiple times, Spencer travelled to Washington, D.C. for a visit.
+The night Spencer arrived, they signed a song in American Sign Language by Jason Mraz, “I’m Yours” to Maya.
 From that moment on, they entered an exclusive relationship.

-For the next year and a half, they enjoyed seeing one once a month throughout long distance until C3 graduated.
-A month later, C3 moved to the District.
-Since then, the couple got hitched during the pandemic, moved to a suburban neighborhood along the outskirts of the city as first-time homeowners, got pregnant, and brought their lil CODA, Peri Scott, into the world!
+For the next year and a half, they enjoyed seeing one once a month throughout long distance until Spencer graduated.
+A month later, Spencer moved to the District.
+Since then, the couple got hitched during the pandemic, moved to a suburban neighborhood along the outskirts of the city as first-time homeowners, got pregnant, and brought their lil CODA, Peri Scott, into the world!***

 “We don’t know who is on the other side or what you are thinking but we’re sure you’re a lovely stranger (or friend, hello!).
 As relationship enthusiasts, we create content with advice, stories, and discoveries for you to enjoy.
 Our stories have been illustrating our journey of building a securing relationship but we’re now expanding our content to include our journey as queer and Deaf parents!
 If you’re here because you’re hoping to find content to learn from, we hope we can provide you with a few useful takeaways.
 If you are here because you can relate, here’s a high five and we’re glad you’re here.
 If you’re here because you know us, we’re so glad to know you and have your support.”